microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 To build and install an extension that implements those sample business events for private preview, follow these steps:
 1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this private preview folder.
-1. Build an extension by adding those files to your AL project in Visual Studio Code, see https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview.
+1. Build an extension by adding those files to your AL project in Visual Studio Code, see [Developing in AL](https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

    ![Screenshot](../../../images/adding-files-to-project.png)

-1. Install the extension on your Business Central environment that we've enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.
+1. Install the extension on your Business Central environment that we've enabled for private preview, see [Installing Extensions in Business Central](https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall).

 ## Connect Business Central to Dataverse
 To connect your Business Central environment to a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events, follow these steps: